Tunja: Invasion of Hunza (1538-1539)

 The Spanish Invasion of the territory begins when Jimenez de Quesada captures Quemuenchatocha who is succeeded in life by the young Aquiminzaque.
 The latter, along with his tribe were taken as an encomienda by Hernán Pérez de Quesada.
 The new zaque did not show belligerent in front of the Spaniards, and later himself converted to Catholicism.
-The continuous and numerous exigencies made by Spaniards started to discomfort among the Muisca population.
+The continuous and numerous demands made by the Spaniards started to create discomfort among the Muisca population.

 Aquiminzaque should verify his nuptials with the daughter of the cacique of Gameza and many chiefs decided to go the solemn ceremony.
 A rumour came to Perez de Quesada that the occasion would be used as an insurrection, for which he apprehended Aquiminzaque and all the caciques, among them the ones from Toca, Motavita, Samacá, Turmequé and Sutamarchán, and condemn them to death.
 In 1540, the Zaque was beheaded and his death marked the end of the dynasty of zaques of Hunza.
 In the same way, it points to the disintegration and dispersion of natives in encomiendas along the new Tunja Province.